-Philippians 2:5-8 is one of the most important sections in the New Testament because it reveals in one short passage that Jesus is not a man and He is not God – He is both!
+Philippians 2:5-8 is one of the most important passages in the New Testament because it reveals that Jesus was not just a man and He was not just God – He is both!

 Jesus Is God

 What do the words mean?
-The first important one is “form.”
+The first important word is “form.”
 An English dictionary will not give us the meaning of this word.
-It comes from a Greek word which means that Jesus did not look like God on the outside but was God on the inside.
-We would say that Jesus possessed the attributes of God.
-The Greek sense of the word “existed” means that Jesus continued to exist as God.
+The Greek word for “form” is morphe which means that Jesus did not look like God on the outside but was completely God on the inside.
+It means that Jesus possessed the attributes of God.
+The sense of the word “existed” means that Jesus was continuously existing as God.
 He did not cease to be God even when He came to earth.

 Jesus Is Man

-Now I have a question.
-When Jesus lived on this earth, why did He say that He did not know when the end of the world would come in Matthew 24:35-36?
+When Jesus lived on this earth, why did He tell the disciples that He did not know when the end of the world would come in Matthew 24:35-36?

 If He is God, how can this be true?
-The answer is given in the next verse of Philippians 2:7.
+The answer is found in the next verse of Philippians 2:7.

 The Greek word for “emptied” is kenoo which means that the second person of the Trinity, the Word, gave up something when He became a man.
-We believe that Jesus decided to limit the use of His divine attributes in order to live as a human being.
+This means that the Word decided to limit the use of His divine attributes in order to live as a human being, as Jesus.
 He limited the use of His knowledge (Matthew 24:35-36) and wisdom (Luke 2:52) for example.
 Nor did He look like God on the outside.
 At the Mount of Transfiguration, His Shekinah glory was displayed for a short moment in time (Matthew 17:1-5; John 17:5).
 The verse also says that Jesus was just like a man in that He had the attributes of a man; yet, He was without sin (Hebrews 4:15)!
 That is the meaning of the words “form” or morphe and “likeness” or homoioma which also means “appearance or image.”
-He was both God and a man on the inside.
+He was both God and man.

 Jesus Humbled Himself

-This verse says that Jesus also looked like a man on the outside.
-That is the meaning of the word “appearance.”
-Yes, He was God and man on the inside but He looked like a man on the outside.
+Philippians 2:8 says that Jesus looked like a man outwardly.
+He was God and man on the inside; but He looked like a man on the outside.

 What is humility?
 It is submission.
 That is what Jesus did.
-Jesus submitted to God the Father and died for us.
+Jesus submitted to the point of death on that cross.
 He lived a human life so that He could understand us experientially (Hebrews 2:17-18).
-He became like us to die for us so that He could forgive our sins if we believe in Him.
-More information can be found in a study in the Solid Roots section.
+He became like us in order to die for us (1 Peter 2:24) so that He could forgive our sins if we believe in Him (John 3:16).
+More information can be found in the study “Jesus, Our Savior.“